There are 73 upcoming classes.

 Description:

-Join us for an in person discussion of Olga Dies Dreaming by Xochitl Gonzalez, at 12PM on April 18, 2024 at the Central Branch.
+Join us for an in person discussion of We Solve Murders by Richard Osman on July 17th, 2025, at 12pm at the Central Branch.

-Registered customers should place a hold request on the title using their library card in order to receive a copy to read before the discussion.
-Copies are available at the Central Branch Customer Service desk.
+Registered customers may place a hold request on the title using their library card in order to receive a copy to read before the discussion.
+Additional copies are available at the Central Branch Customer Service desk.

 Availability of physical copies is not guaranteed.

-For additional assistance in obtaining this title, please email Beth Haynes at [email protected].
+For additional assistance in obtaining this title, please email Wendy Camassar.

 Light but not Fluffy